PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-11-23-the-internet-is-getting-flooded-with-19-year-old-millionaires (1).md

 When you’re ready, here are a few ways I can help further:

-- [The 2 Fullstack Writer](https://patrickkyei.com/fullstack-writer) for a high-value skill to become a creator without worrying about video or speaking.
+- [The Fullstack Writer](https://patrickkyei.com/fullstack-writer) for a high-value skill to become a creator without worrying about video or speaking.
-- [Self Monetization](https://patrickkyei.com/monetization) for a beginner level modern business course
+- [Self Monetization](https://patrickkyei.com/monetization) for a beginner friendly modern business course